( cyclocane is a CYCLOne and hurriCANE tracker by hayley )

 2. SOUTH PACIFIC AREA (WEST COAST OF SOUTH AMERICA TO 135 EAST): A. TROPICAL CYCLONE SUMMARY: NONE.
 B. TROPICAL DISTURBANCE SUMMARY: NONE.
 C. SUBTROPICAL SYSTEM SUMMARY: NONE.// NNNNback to the top

-IDQ10810 Australian Government Bureau of Meteorology Queensland Updated Tropical Cyclone Outlook for Coral Sea Issued at 4:13 pm EST on Friday 22 January 2021 for the period until midnight EST Monday 25 January 2021.
+IDQ10810 Australian Government Bureau of Meteorology Queensland Tropical Cyclone Outlook for Coral Sea Issued at 2:30 pm EST on Saturday 30 April 2022 for the period until midnight EST Tuesday 3 May 2022.
 Existing Cyclones in the Eastern Region: Nil.
-Potential Cyclones: There are no significant tropical lows in the region and none are expected to develop during the next three days.
-In the longer term, the developing monsoon trough over the northern Coral Sea may increase the risk of tropical cyclone development.
-Likelihood of a tropical cyclone in the Eastern Region on: Saturday Very Low Sunday Very Low Monday Very Low NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.
+Potential Cyclones: There are no significant tropical lows currently in the region and none are expected for the next 7 days.
+Likelihood of a tropical cyclone in the Eastern Region on: Sunday Very Low Monday Very Low Tuesday Very Low This will be the final Tropical Cyclone Outlook for the Eastern Region until 1 November 2022.
+NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.
 Very Low: less than 5% Moderate: 20 to 50% Low: 5% to 20% High: over 50% The area of coverage for this outlook is the Coral Sea and northern Tasman Sea west of 160E.
 Copyright Commonwealth of Australia 2011, Bureau of Meteorology (ABN 92 637 533 532).
 Users of these web pages are deemed to have read and accepted the conditions described in the Copyright, Disclaimer, and Privacy statements (http://www.bom.gov.au/other/copyright.shtml).

 site by Hayley Croft